jaxdan331/MRE-Datasets/README.md

 # MRE-Datasets
-Two typically used datasets for medical relation extraction, namely CHIP and CMeIE
+Two typically used datasets for medical relation extraction, namely CHIP and CMeIE.